-With the exception of the Nashville, Tennessee brokerage and property management operations, all other operations of the Company are conducted by the Operating Partnership.
-The principal asset of the Company is its interest (82% as of May 31, 1996) in the Operating Partnership.
+Substantially all operations of the Company are conducted by the Operating Partnership.
+The principal asset of the Company is its interest (87.9% as of September 30, 1996) in the Operating Partnership.
 As a result, the Company is dependent upon the receipt of distributions or other payments from the Operating Partnership in order to meet its financial obligations, including its obligations under any Guarantees.
 Any Guarantees will be effectively subordinated to existing and future liabilities of the Operating Partnership.
-At May 31, 1996, the Operating Partnership had approximately \$275 million of indebtedness outstanding, of which approximately \$207 million is secured by interests in certain real estate assets.
+At September 30, 1996, the Operating Partnership had approximately \$597.7 million of indebtedness outstanding, of which approximately \$347.7 million is secured by interests in certain real estate assets.
 The Operating Partnership is a party to loan agreements with various bank lenders which require the Operating Partnership to comply with various financial and other covenants before it may make distributions to the Company.
-Although the Operating

-Partnership presently is in compliance with such covenants, there is no assurance that it will continue to be in compliance and that it will be able to continue to make distributions to the Company.
+Although the Operating Partnership presently is in compliance with such covenants, there is no assurance that it will continue to be in compliance and that it will be able to continue to make distributions to the Company.